OSHeden/Erosion/README.md

 # Icon packs for Android by OSheden

-Only configuration files are stored in this repo.
+Only configuration files and wallpapers are stored in this repo.
 My icon packs use the [CandyBar](https://github.com/zixpo/candybar-sample) dashboard.

 * My Apps on [Google Play](https://play.google.com/store/apps/dev?id=8499600161575480814)